Can you spare a few minutes?

 How to find a family mediator

 Ask friends and family for a recommendation or your solicitor if you have one.
-Or use 'Find a legal adviser or family mediator' to find one near you.
+Or use the search tool provided by the Family Mediation Council to find one near you.

 How to find a good solicitor

 For help finding a family lawyer a good place to start is Resolution where you can find lawyers by searching using your postcode.
 Resolution members must commit to helping you work out your legal problem in a non-confrontational way.
 A green tick next to the lawyer’s name tells you that they offer legal aid.

 You can also search for a specialist lawyer near you who has been accredited by the Law Society.
 This means they have a significant amount of experience and expertise and have passed a Law Society assessment.
 On the Law Society Find a solicitor page you can click on ‘More search options’ on the right at the bottom of the box.
 This gives more options to choose from.
 Here you can tick the accreditation box for ‘Family’ or ‘Family - advanced’, or both.

 You can also find a family lawyer via the gov.uk website

 Relationship help and support

 Search online for Relate.
 They have lots of information on their website on a range of problems that can arise in relationships and families.

 Cafcass work with children and their families, and then advise the court on what they consider to be in the best interests of individual children.
 You can find lots of information and support on their website on how to parent your children well with your ex, during and long after your separation.

 Gingerbread provides expert advice, practical support and other help for single parents.